-You control your projector through a hand-held remote control unit, with menus provided for image source switching and image adjustment.
+You control the projector through a hand-held remote control unit, with menus provided for image source switching and image adjustment.
 The remote control can also act as a wireless mouse to control operations on your computer screen during presentations.
 The projector's ELP Link II software provides a number of add-on features designed to make presentations more effective.

-Your projector also features a new patented SizeWise chip for support of VGA and SXGA output (PowerLite 7000XB) or VGA and XGA output (PowerLite 5000XB).
+The projector also features a new patented SizeWise chip for support of VGA and SXGA output.
 No matter what type of computer output is used, the result is a full-size video image of outstanding clarity.

-Both the PowerLite 7000XB and PowerLite 5000XB support IBM® compatible PCs and laptops, as well as Apple Macintosh, Power Macintosh, TM and PowerBook TM computers.
+The PowerLite 7000 Projector supports IBM® compatible PCs and laptops, as well as Apple® Macintosh,® Power Macintosh,TM and PowerBookTM computers.
 The video source can be NTSC, PAL, or SECAM in composite video or S-Video format.